FranciscoPalmero/CiampittiLab_Rcourse_23/README.md

 $\textbf{Motivations:}$
 What motivated the origin of this course was the idea of speeding up the R-learning process and having the basic elements to perform applied statistical analyses and create publishable plots to communicate results.
-There are several softwares to conduct statistical analyses and produce figures to communicate them.
+There are several software to conduct statistical analyses and produce figures to communicate them.
 So, why did we choose R?
 R is a free software environment for statistical computing and graphics with a big community using it.
 Therefore, R has two main advantages: i) it is $\textbf{free}$ and ii) it has a tremendous amount of documentation supporting the information needed to perform different tasks.

 $\textbf{Expectations:}$
 At the end of this course, we expect that people taking the course can apply the basics of data analysis workflow to their own data, projects, work, etc.